 Prior PET tracers

 Prior to PSMA-targeted tracers, PET tracers in prostate cancer used nonspecific tracers F-18 fluciclovine (Axumin) and C-11 Choline.
 F-18 fluciclovine is a synthetic amino acid that is taken up in prostate cancer cells to a higher extent compared with surrounding normal tissues.
-The uptake mechanism of 11C-choline tracer in cells is based on its role as a precursor for the synthesis of phospholipids, a crucial components of cell membranes.
+The uptake mechanism of 11C-choline tracer in cells is based on its role as a precursor for the synthesis of phospholipids, a crucial component of cell membranes.

 Comparing diagnostic performance of Imaging Agents